QBDev0ps/DevOps-Cloud-projects/Project10.md

 ![apply tooling script](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/235931cc-0540-463b-bc7f-a618d2250f19)

+The script creates a table **users** in database **tooling** and creates an entry for admin.
 As can be seen in the above image, we successfully executed the command without any errors which indicates that we successfully initated a remote connection to the database.

 #### <br>Step 5: Create in MySQL a new admin user<br/>